 If the surveyor reports problems that need to be remedied, you could still decide to go ahead, using the survey findings to renegotiate the purchase price.

-In Scotland, sellers must have a Home Report available for would-be purchasers, carried out by an qualified surveyor.
+In Scotland, sellers must have a Home Report available for would-be purchasers, carried out by a qualified surveyor.
 New build, converted homes, or properties purchased under Right to Buy don’t have to have a Home Report.
 However, purchasers should still consider having a survey carried out.

 Why your credit score matters